8ta4/say/DONTREADME.md

 To avoid contaminating the transcription with errors, `say` can drop low-confidence segments that the transcription system isn't sure how to transcribe and only retain the ones with high confidence.

-## Manual Edit

-The Manual Edit (ME) feature lets you make changes to the transcript.

 ## Segmentation

 ### Line